fmanclossi/TJBot-playbook/examples/Doggy/Tale1.Scene2.BARKING.md

 ![image]( https://github.com/fmanclossi/TJBot-playbook/blob/master/examples/Doggy/Media/Tales/t01s25.Connect.CHANGE.to.SPEAK.Node.jpg)

 Do you get a strong barking when you put an object near to Doggy’s eyes?
-If not, very prerequisites (e.g. audio power turned on 😊 )
+If not, verify prerequisites (e.g. audio power turned on 😊 )

 What happen if the object stays near Doggy?